Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 Noah had both his hands on his sword, the blue light that glows on the ring disappeared as the sheathe on Lucky Seven breaks into pieces.
 These pieces recombined to cover his left arm.
 Mio was flying beside him.
 With the bionic arm, he grabbed on Mio's hand, bringing her close and put his arms by her back, hers on his.
 He raised Lucky Seven high up, and together, they sliced the Flame Clock, carving so deep that "lives" spilled out from its wounds, like blood fountain.

 K looked at it and gasped, still on his way towards the ground, "Im...impossible!"
 He held out his hands, trying to reach the Flame Clock, and moaned "The Flame Clocks cannot be broken!
 What is this?!
 Who are these people?!"
-We could see a small shadow just below the flame clock from K's eyes, seemingly Lanz's ouroboros.
+Lanz's ouroboros, a small figure, was currently hidden below the expelling 'lives'.

 The 'lives' released fell on the ground, though it didn't seem to enter the fallen soldiers yet.
 K looked at his body, "Waaaa...
 The Flame Clock's power, utterly lost...
 No..."
 The light purple glow on his body now stopped glowing, revealing his dark purple 'skin'.
 "But hooow?!"